May 18, 2020

 For additional news and information on Recycling and Household Waste Sites please visit the Waste and Recycling pages of the Leicestershire County Council website.

-We encourage residents to consider if now is the best time for a clear-out, DIY project or large-scale home improvement job which will create waste, if there is nowhere at your property to safely store waste.
+Although the sites are open we encourage residents to consider if now is the best time for a clear-out, DIY project or large-scale home improvement job which will create waste, if there is nowhere at your property to safely store waste.

 If you do have bulky waste, please keep it somewhere dry and safe at your property until you are able to either take it to a site or have it collected by your local Council in a bulky waste collection.
 You’ll find updates on your council’s website and on social media.
 To find your local Council visit https://www.gov.uk/find-local-council.